This post may contain affiliate links. Please read our disclosure policy.

 I wanted to share this with you because our son was the BEST sleeper.

 He came home from the hospital and slept through the night.

 At one year of age, he continued to sleep all night long.
 He did this until he was about two years of age and then it started.
 He started waking up at night, and it was happening every night.
 He was waking up not feeling rested… even, might I say… “Crabby”?

 Once we started watching his patterns more often, we realized that it was around the same time every night.
 He was going to bed around 7:00 every night (6:00 if he didn’t nap at all) and waking up in the morning around 7:00 or 8:00.
 If he goes to bed at 6:00, he wakes up between 6:50 & 7:30 – he always gets at least 12 hours, sometimes 13, which is about what he needs.

-I wish I could say that it was a short phase, but it kept going.
+I wish I could say it was a short phase, but it continued.
 A few months later, I was even more exhausted.
-When his 3 year well-check came around, this was brought up and we received great advice!
+When his 3-year well-check came around, this was brought up, and we received great advice!

 What you need to do:

 She told us that when WE go to bed, go into his room first, hug him, kiss him, lay with them, cover him up…. all things to rouse him just a bit.
 Wake him just enough to break him out of his sleep a little.
 What this does is that it breaks up his sleep cycle.
 He was waking when he was switching from his REM sleep.
 Do not wake them up!
 Just make them stir a bit.

 Don’t lie down with them or talk to them.
 Just rub their back, tuck them in, kiss them on the cheek… just enough to make them switch sleep cycles.
 This brings them out of their sleep slightly, which is just enough to make them fall back into a deep sleep and hopefully sleep through the night.
 I studied child development in college, so this makes complete sense to me once she said it.